Jay Simpson: Hull City

 In the 2012–13 season, new Manager Steve Bruce was impressed with Simpson's performance after scoring four goals in two friendly matches, including a hat-trick, with a 5–0 win over Winterton Rangers.
 With this performance, Bruce gave him a first team chance and did well when he scored the only goal in the game, with a win against Brighton & Hove Albion in the opening game of the season.
 He scored again in the second round of the League Cup, in a 3–2 loss against Doncaster Rovers, followed up by scoring three goals in five matches throughout September against Millwall, Leicester City and Peterborough United.
 After scoring against Wolverhampton Wanderers on 6 November 2012, Simpson played a vital two weeks later when he set up two goals, in a 3–2 win over Birmingham City.
 Despite suffering goal drought for the next four months, Simpson continued to remain in the first team.
-It wasn't until on 5 March 2013 when he scored again, in a 4–2 loss against Crystal Palace.
+On 5 March 2013 he scored again, in a 4–2 loss against Crystal Palace.
 After helping the club reach the Premier League, Simpson went on to score seven goals in forty-seven appearances in all competitions.

 At the end of the 2012–13 season, he was released despite keen on earning a new contract.